mahebbar/MayaOnlineDocs/integration.md

 ## ChatOps Integration

 Integrating ChatOps enables interaction between clusters present in the organization on [MayaOnline](https://mayaonline.io/) and you through Slack.
-You will be able to receive alerts and query applications present in MayaOnline through slash commands.
+You will be able to receive alerts and query applications present in MayaOnline through slash commands such as the following.

+* **/maya get clusters **- Lists all the clusters imported in MayaOnline whether active or inactive.
+* **/maya get cluster cluster-name/cluster-Id** - Fetches all  details of that particular cluster whose cluster-name or cluster-Id is provided.
+* **/maya help **- Displays a list of all the available slash commands and their functionality that can be used to query the Mulebot.

 ### What is Mulebot?